Stocks tick higher on Wall Street as inflation slows further

-NEW YORK (AP) — Stocks on Wall Street are ticking higher Thursday following the latest sign that inflation continues to cool.
+NEW YORK (AP) — Wall Street is ticking higher Thursday following the latest sign that inflation continues to cool.

-The S&P 500 was 0.3% higher in early trading after a report showed inflation at the wholesale level slowed last month by more than expected.
-The Dow Jones Industrial Average was up 5 points, or less than 0.1%, at 33,52, as of 9:45 a.m.
-Eastern time, while the Nasdaq composite was 0.8% higher.
+The S&P 500 was 0.6% higher in midday trading after a report showed inflation at the wholesale level slowed last month by more than expected.
+The Dow Jones Industrial Average was up 144 points, or 0.4%, at 33,790, as of 11:15 a.m.
+Eastern time, while the Nasdaq composite was 1.3% higher.

-Thursday’s report showed that prices paid by producers last month were 2.7% higher than a year earlier, the lowest inflation level for them in more than two years.
+Thursday’s report showed that prices paid to producers last month were 2.7% higher than a year earlier, the lowest inflation level there in more than two years.
 The hope on Wall Street is that easier inflation on the wholesale level will not only support profits for companies but also flow through to cooler inflation for consumers.
 A day earlier, a separate report said inflation for consumers slowed to 5%.

 A separate report Thursday said slightly more workers applied for unemployment benefits last week than expected, though the job market has remained remarkably resilient.
 That plus the inflation data pushed traders to shade some bets toward the Fed holding rates steady in May, though the majority still call for another hike of a quarter percentage point.